Aminocd/slate/source/index.html.md

-receiving-user-id | The ID of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-username | The username of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiving-user-avatar-url | The URL of the avatar of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user
+receiving-user-id | The ID of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-username | The username of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiving-user-avatar-url | The URL of the avatar of the transfer receiver, only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-type | Whether the transfer is a transfer-from-private-to-public, transfer-from-public-to-private, transfer-private-out, transfer-public-out, transfer-private-in, or transfer-public-in sender-day-counter | The day counter of the sending currency holding when it was debited by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user